Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

-The ordinary least square estimators of $\beta$ and $\mu_0, \mu_1, \ldots, \mu_m$ have the explicit form
+The ordinary least square estimators of $\beta$ and $\mu_1, \ldots, \mu_{m+1}$ have the explicit form

 where $\bar{X}_i$ and $\bar{t}_i$ are as before.
 These are again very close to the maximum likelihood estimators \citep{Lee_Lund_2012_JTSA}.
+The BIC and MDL penalties are listed in Table \ref{tab:all_penalized_lik_obj}.

-A GA was used to find the best fitting model, which is plotted against the data in Figure \ref{fig: MeanCpt_Trend_AR1}.
-Both BIC and MDL flag a single mean shift in 1988.
-Since the BIC and MDL penalized likelihoods in Table \ref{tab:mod_fitting_result} are larger for the constant slope model than for regime varying trend slopes, the inference is that regime varying slopes are needed.
+A GA was used to estimate this configuration, which is plotted against the data in Figure \ref{fig:MeanCpt_FixedTrend_AR1}.
+For the full CET series, both BIC and MDL flag a single mean shift in 1988, while the single detected shift moves to 1990 in the truncated series (post 1772).
+Fewer changepoints are detected in this model than with the trend shift models of the previous section, but the time of the single change detected here is consistent with the last changepoint found in the trend shifts models.
+Since the BIC and MDL penalized likelihoods in Tables \ref{tab:mod_fitting_result} and \ref{tab:Truncatedmod_fitting_result} are larger for the constant slope model than for the regime-varying trend slope model, the inference is that regime-varying slopes are preferable.